 Average cost for a hospital stay in 2012 was estimated at $10,400.
 (Charges were higher, but not revealed.)
 Surgical stays averaged $21,200.
 Medical stays averaged $8500, and Maternity $4300 including the baby’s cost.
 A hospital stay for a child ages 1 to 17 was nearly $10,000.
 Add about 19% to adjust to 2019 dollars, after medical inflation.
 Statistical Brief #181, published October 2014

 The Baby-Friendly Hospital Initiative is a global program sponsored by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) to encourage and recognize hospitals and birthing centers that offer an optimal level of care for lactation.
-As of May 2018, there were 513 hospitals in the US & Puerto Rico who met the program criteria, which are based on Ten Steps to Successful Breastfeeding.
+As of October 2019, there were over 500 hospitals in the US & Puerto Rico who met the program criteria, which are based on Ten Steps to Successful Breastfeeding.

 This directory identifies birth centers accredited by the Commission for the Accreditation of Birth Centers.
 Standards are set by the American Association of Birth Centers (AABC).
 Birthing centers practice midwifery (midwives) and take a wellness and holistic approach to pregnancy and maternity care